Overview of Services

 They may help with light housekeeping, fixing meals, running errands, providing transportation or just visiting you while your loved one is away.

 The Hospice aide provides personal care as needed — determined by you and your primary nurse — such as bathing, meal preparation and light housekeeping.

 The Hospice chaplain

-Our team of spiritual care volunteers may also provide support.
+Our spiritual care volunteers also may provide support.
 If you wish, the chaplain can connect you with your preferred faith community.

 Physical, occupational and speech therapists help you maintain strength, mobility and communication as needed to enhance your well-being and quality of life.

 We offer other therapies for added comfort and support:

 - Massage Therapy: Gentle massage to help decrease anxiety and enhance relaxation, physical comfort and well-being

 - Expressive Arts (art or music): These bring comfort, peace and relaxation, and can help to review life experiences.